Rings – The 4 C’s of Diamonds

 will diminish the beauty and value of the diamond.

-and brilliance (the liveliness of the gem) become apparent.
+and brilliance (the liveliness of the gem) becomes apparent.

-Color determines the rarity and value of a diamond and the “best” color for a diamond is no color, which allows the stone to cleanly reflect light.
-Diamonds with no color (white color) are very rare and you’ll find them to be very expensive.
+Color determines the rarity and value of a diamond and the “best” color for a diamond is no color/clear, which allows the stone to cleanly reflect light.
+Diamonds with no color (white color) are very rare and you’ll find them to be the most expensive of all diamonds.

 Color refers to the body color, not the surface rainbow of reflected light.
 Most diamonds described as white are almost colorless but have a slight tinge of color.
 The best way to see the true color of a diamond is to look at it from its side against a white background.